How I accidentally became a guide to a pro blind skateboarder at Exposure 2024

 Invigorated after a drink and some food, we headed to my hotel to hang out for a bit and help Coco apply his sponsors' stickers leading up to the event...

 Here is where I had to jump into advocate mode again.
 Coco needed to talk with event organizers about having a way to get in this bowl before his heat; he was at serious risk of injury dropping in on that bowl totally blind with no preparation.
-This is where things got complicated; Coco knew the names of the people he needed to talk to but he couldn’t describe them to me and he also didn’t know where to find me.
-After asking if he wanted me to go out and find people he gave me an emphatic “Yes”
+This is where things got complicated; Coco knew the names of the people he needed to talk to but he couldn’t describe them to me and he also didn’t know where to find them.
+After asking if he wanted me to go out and try to find people he gave me an emphatic “Yes”.

 In my digital accessibility work, I frequently emphasize the importance of providing users multiple ways to perceive information.
 A webpage needs proper heading structure, descriptive alt text, and properly used ARIA labels to be fully accessible to screen reader users.
 Similarly, Coco needed multiple channels of information to fully understand the skating environment: tactile feedback from his cane and board, echo location from the sounds of other skaters, and physical contact with surfaces.
 When the loud music interfered with his ability to hear spatial cues, it was like removing all alt-tags from an image-heavy website – it eliminated a crucial channel of information he needed to navigate successfully.